fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/New-AzureVMSqlServerAutoBackupConfig.md

 ```

 ### -Enable
-Indicates that automated backup for the ssNoVersion virtual machine is enabled.
+Indicates that automated backup for the SQL Server virtual machine is enabled.
 If you specify this parameter, automated backup sets a backup schedule for all current and new databases.
 This updates your Managed Backup settings to follow this schedule.